Varmtech/platformdocs/docs/apiusroles.md

 List all roles

-With this API you can retrieve all roles in a specific application
+With this API, you can retrieve all roles in a specific application.

 ### HTTP Request ###